Jayasthiti Malla

-Jayasthiti Malla, also spelled Jayasthitimalla, (जयस्थिति मल्ल) was the eleventh Malla king of Nepal.
+Jayasthiti Malla (Nepal Bhasa: 𑐖𑐫𑐳𑑂𑐠𑐶𑐟𑐶 𑐩𑐮𑑂𑐮), also spelled Jayasthitimalla, was the eleventh Malla king of Nepal.
 His absolute rule over the valley began after deposing Jayarjunadeva in 1382 until his death in 1395.

 Origin and early life

 The ancestry of Jayasthiti Malla is still a topic of debate among scholars.
-The generally accepted narrative is that he was a person of noble birth in the Mithila region, and was brought to Kathmandu valley by Devaladevi in 1354 to marry Rajaladevi, her granddaughter and the heir apparent of Bhadgaon.
+One narrative is that he was a person of noble birth in the Mithila region, and was brought to Kathmandu valley by Devaladevi in 1354 to marry Rajaladevi, her granddaughter and the heir apparent of Bhadgaon.
 Some scholars state that he was a son of an obscure figure Ashoka Malla.
 Jayasthiti Malla started to play a prominent role in politics after the death of Devalakshmidevi in 1366.

 Rise to power

 Background

 The valley was then controlled by two nobles houses: House of Bhonta, residence in Banepa, and the House of Tripura, residence in Bhadgaon.
 Jayasthiti's wife, Rajalladevi, was the head of House Tripura but Devaladevi acted as the de facto head.
 In 1347, after the death of Jayari Malla, Devaladevi, and the House Bhonta came to an agreement such that a king would be provided by the Bhontas but Devaldevi acted as the de facto ruler of the valley.
 Following the agreement, in 1348, Jayaraja of Bhonta House became the King.
 However, the king had comparatively less authority than Devaladevi and was fully respected only in Banepa.